 The appearance of some live forms of protein was no deterrent.
-It had cost good money, and it had to be used, so this was what I made with the last of my last batch of couscous.
+It had cost good money, and it had to be used, so

 I now have another batch of two big packets.
 It made its way here last January, a year and a month ago.
 I finally managed to inaugurate it last week.
 Along with that batch of couscous came a batch of other Mediterranean delights, which included sumac, thyme mix, zatar and orange flower water.
 I've used some of them on and off in the past year, the last is waiting to be opened.
 When that momentous occasion occurs, you, dear readers, will be the first to know.